IonelRO/arcade-game/README.md

 ## Frogger style arcade game using HTML, CSS, and JavaScript.

 ## Installation
-To play game locally clone this project repo and open the index.html file in your browser.
+To play this game locally clone this project repo and open the index.html file in your browser.

 ### Instructions || How to play
 Press the up, down, left and right arrow keys on your keyboard to move the player.